Florida State Seminoles baseball

-The Seminoles play their home games on campus at Mike Martin Field at Dick Howser Stadium on the university's Tallahassee, Florida, campus and are coached by Link Jarrett.
+The Seminoles play their home games on campus at Mike Martin Field at Dick Howser Stadium on the university's Tallahassee, Florida, campus and are coached by alumnus Link Jarrett.

 Program history

-Seminole baseball is one of the most successful collegiate baseball programs in the United States having been to 23 College World Series in 59 Tournament appearances, and having appeared in the national championship final on three occasions (falling to the USC Trojans in 1970, the Arizona Wildcats in 1986, and the Miami Hurricanes in 1999).
+Seminole baseball is one of the most successful collegiate baseball programs in the United States having been to 24 College World Series in 61 Tournament appearances, and having appeared in the national championship final on three occasions (falling to the USC Trojans in 1970, the Arizona Wildcats in 1986, and the Miami Hurricanes in 1999).

-While under the command of head coach #11 Mike Martin (FSU alumnus, 1966), Florida State became the winningest program in the history of college baseball.
 Since 1990, FSU has had more 50 win seasons, hosted more NCAA Tournaments, and finished in the top 10 more than any team in the nation.
 Since 2000, FSU has been one of the best programs in college baseball with more victories and a higher winning percentage in the regular season than any other school.
-FSU has made the postseason 44 years in a row.
+FSU made the postseason 44 years in a row, tied for the longest streak in the history of college baseball.
 FSU also has two 60 win seasons and twenty-four 50 win seasons.
 FSU has hosted more Super Regional Tournaments than any team in the nation.
 In 2012, FSU passed Texas for the most all-time wins in regionals and super regionals.
 In 2014, FSU set the record for the most National Seed selections of all-time.
-In 2017, FSU defeated Cal-State Fullerton, in the 1000th College World Series game.
-FSU has never had a losing season in its history; there is no other team at any level of college baseball that has never had a losing season.
+In 2017, FSU defeated Cal-State Fullerton, in the 1,000th College World Series game.
+From 1948-2022, FSU completed seventy-five consecutive winning seasons, the longest streak in the sport’s history, and was the only college baseball team to have never had a losing record until the 2023 season.

-Early history (1948–1980)
+Early history (1948–1978)

 The first coach of the Florida State Seminoles was Charlie Armstrong, who spent four years with the program and compiled a record of 46–29.

 Ralph Matherly became the second coach of the Seminoles.
 Matherly served as head coach for three years and compiled a record of 43–22–1.

 Danny Litwhiler was named as the third coach at Florida State.
 Litwhiler spent nine years coaching the Seminoles and compiled a record of 189–83.
 He is the second longest tenured coach in the history of the Florida State program.

 The fourth coach of Florida State was Fred Hatfield.
 Hatfield was coach of the Seminoles for five years, and he compiled a record of 157–57–1.

 Jack Stallings spent six years as head coach at Florida State.
 Stallings compiled a record of 248–107–3, making him the second winningest coach at the school.

 As the sixth coach of the Seminoles, Woody Woodward led Florida State to an overall record 174–57 in his four years spent as head coach.

+Dick Howser era (1979)

 Dick Howser returned to his alma mater to serve as head coach of the Florida State Seminoles for one year and guided the team to a 43–17–1 record.
+Howser then returned to Major League Baseball as manager of the New York Yankees, leading them to the 1980 ALCS.